enarjord/passivbot/README.md

 the bot's purpose is to accumulate usdt in binance futures, btc in bybit inverse

-will make entries automatically, but will also work with user making manual entries and adding to or removing from positions
+will make entries automatically, but will also work with user making manual entries and adding to or removing from positions while the bot is active

 it works by entering small, then either closing position at static markup or doubling down at liquidation price